-- (1) After the publication contemplated in section 42, or after being open for public inspection in terms of subsection (3) of this section, the patent and the application and all documents lodged in support thereof shall on payment of the prescribed fee be open to public inspection in the patent office. - (2) When an application which claims a priority date in terms of section 31(1) is so open to public inspection, any other application from which it claims a priority date and any documents lodged in support of such an application shall simultaneously be open likewise to public inspection. - (3) If an application referred to in subsection (2) is not accepted within 18 months from the earliest priority date thereof in a convention country, it shall be open to public inspection as provided in subsection (1).
+- (1) After the publication contemplated in section 42, or after being open for public inspection in terms of subsection (3) of this section, the patent and the application and all documents lodged in support thereof shall on payment of the prescribed fee be open to public inspection in the patent office. - (2) When an application which claims a priority date in terms of section 31(1) is so open to public inspection, any other application from which it claims a priority date and any documents lodged in support of such an application shall simultaneously be open likewise to public inspection. - (3) If the acceptance of an application which claims priority in terms of section 31(1)(c) is not published in terms of section 42 within 18 months from the earliest priority date claimed from the relevant application in a convention country, it shall be open to public inspection as provided in subsection (1).